-Two 4MW wind turbines were installed under the demonstration phase in November 2016, and commenced operations in April 2017.
-The second phase involves the addition of another 30 turbines with a combined capacity of 120MW.
-Construction on phase two is expected to start in 2018 and should be completed by early 2020.
+Two 4MW wind turbines were installed as part of the demonstration phase in November 2016 and commenced operations in April 2017.
+The second phase involved the addition of 30 additional turbines with a combined capacity of 120MW.
+The phase two construction works were completed in October 2019.

-Formosa is one of the three projects approved by Taiwan Ministry of Economic Affairs Bureau of Energy as part of its target to build 1,000 wind turbines by 2030 to support the Taiwanese government's plans to produce 4GW of electricity through offshore wind.
-It also announced 36 sectors for offshore windfarm development in 2015.
+Formosa is one of the three projects approved by Taiwan Ministry of Economic Affairs Bureau of Energy as part of its target to build 1,000 wind turbines by 2030 to support the Taiwanese Government’s plans to produce 4GW of electricity through offshore wind.
+It also announced 36 sectors for offshore wind farm development in 2015.

-Formosa 1 project ownership
+Formosa 1 wind farm project ownership

-Formosa 1 offshore windfarm details
+Formosa 1 offshore wind farm details

 Financing for the Taiwanese windfarm

 The Changhua County Government signed a memorandum of understanding in March 2017 with Macquarie Formosa 1 and Swancor Renewable Energy to invest TW$210bn ($6.8bn) in the project.

 In June 2018, Macquarie Group secured a project finance debt facility from a group of local and international banks for the project.

 The final investment decision for the second phase of the wind farm project was taken in April 2018 and the financial close for the same was achieved in June 2018.

 A consortium of eleven international and local Taiwanese banks, along with EKF, Denmark’s Export Credit Agency, provided NT$18.7bn ($627m) in project financing over a period of 16 years.
 Clifford Chance is the advisor to the project’s sponsors.